dakshpareek/spine/CONTRIBUTING.md

 1. Create a feature branch off `main`.
 2. Run `go test ./... -cover` before opening a pull request.
-3. Use `ctx validate --fix --strict` to confirm index integrity if you touch the `.spine/` workflow.
+3. Use `spine validate --fix --strict` to confirm index integrity if you touch the `.spine/` workflow.

 ## Coding Guidelines